antikton/antikton-topbar-countdown/readme.txt

 *   Full customization options.

 == Upgrade Notice ==

+= 1.0.9 =
+Major update!
+New "Help & Ideas" tab with 12+ practical examples for seasonal campaigns, product launches, and events.
+ALL 9 language files updated with 540+ new translation strings.
+Complete internationalization for Help & Ideas feature.

 = 1.0.8 =
 Major update!
 Added 4 new languages: Dutch, Russian, Japanese, and Polish.
 Plugin now available in 10 languages covering 80%+ of WordPress users worldwide!